kristirodda/Cybersecurity_classes/README.md

     _Web-3: IP: 10.0.0.11_

 We have installed the following Beats on these machines:
-- _I was able to successfully install Filebeat as well as MetricBeat on my Elk-vm_
+- _I was able to successfully install Filebeat as well as MetricBeat to my Elk stack._

 These Beats allow us to collect the following information from each machine:
 - _Filebeat is a collection of data on log events.
 This information is sent through Logstash which outputs to Kibana and gives the ability to read what is happening within our network._